-Ouachita - Released in 2003.
-Plant has very erect canes.
+Ouachita -Plant has very erect canes.
 Fruit is large with very good flavor and high sugar content.
 Yields are consistently high, producing at the same or higher levels of the other thornless cultivars.
 Ripening begins in early June and continues about 4 weeks.
 Plants and fruit are relatively disease resistant.